basho/basho_docs/content/riak/ts/1.3.0/add-ons/spark-riak-connector/usage/reading-data.md

 ### Java

-To use any of the Riak query functions, the initial RiakTSJavaRDD must be created by using SparkContextJavaFunctions.riakTSBucket() method.
-The resulting RiakTSJavaRDD still needs a sql query string to perform range scan:
+To use any of the Riak query functions, the initial `RiakTSJavaRDD` must be created by using `SparkContextJavaFunctions.riakTSBucket()` method.
+The resulting `RiakTSJavaRDD` still needs a SQL query string to perform a range scan:

 ```java